mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

 Refresh mode is disabled by default.

 However, if you expect to make live changes to your secondaries, and you want this to be reflected without having to manually restart your app server, then you should enable it.
-You can enable synchronously, which will refresh the replica set data in a synchronous fashion (which may ocassionally slow down your queries):
+You can enable this mode synchronously, which will refresh the replica set data in a synchronous fashion (which may ocassionally slow down your queries):

     @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :sync)

-If you want to refresh via a background thread, use the `:async` mode.
-NOTE: the background version may be more effective on platforms that use native threads, such as JRuby:

-    @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :async)

 If you want to change the default refresh interval of 90 seconds, you can do so like this:

-    @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :async,
+    @connection = ReplSetConnection.new(['n1.mydb.net', 27017], :refresh_mode => :sync,
         :refresh_interval => 60)

 Do not set this value to anything lower than 30, or you may start to experience performance issues.